maximilionus/freetype-envision/README.md

 2. Reboot to apply the changes.

 #### Upgrade
-1. Follow the **uninstall procedure** using the script exactly the version of the project that is installed in the system.
+1. Follow the **remove procedure** using the script exactly the version of the project that is installed in the system.
 2. Download the new version and proceed with **install procedure**.